cmeeren/FSharp.JsonApi/README.md

 Many functions in FSharp.JsonApi return `Result<_, SomeError list>` where `SomeError` is one of a few discriminated union types having cases that contain all the information you need to provide useful errors to the client in whatever manner you desire.

 You can, for example, define your own DU for all errors returned through your API, and map FSharp.JsonApi’s errors to this type.
-You can then have a function that takes your error DU and returns a JSON-API error object.
-This allows you to easily take an FSharp.JsonApi error (or a list of errors) and produce a JSON-API error response.
+You can then have a function that takes your error DU and returns a JSON:API error object.
+This allows you to easily take an FSharp.JsonApi error (or a list of errors) and produce a JSON:API error response.
 See `ErrorHandling.fs` as well as the error-related functions in the first part of `HttpHandlers.fs` in the sample API.
-(I basically copy-paste all of that whenever I create a new JSON-API.)
+(I basically copy-paste all of that whenever I create a new JSON:API.)

 #### Never worry about `null` in requests